 Caramelized onions are a marvelous flavor component that can be added to a huge variety of dishes.
 From burgers to pizza, they're sure to bring a lot of sweet and savory flavor to the party.

-The term caramelized gets tossed about rather casually these days, often referring to onions that are softened and browned, but may not be truly caramelized, so we thought we'd provide a little insight into the true process.
-Making true caramelized onions takes a little time, but not a lot of effort.
+The term caramelized gets tossed about rather casually these days, often referring to onions that are softened and browned, but may not be truly caramelized.
+Fully caramelized onions are easy to make, but do take a little bit of time.